All Aptitude Tests Package

 - Suitable for preparing for CEB/Gartner (SHL), Cubiks, Kenexa, RANRA, Saville, Talent Q, TalentLens, Watson Glaser and more!

 - Online timed test simulation for realistic practice

 - Detailed instructions and worked solutions for every question

 - Personal performance system to track your progress

 How do In-Tray and E-Tray Exercises work?

 Does your job application require you to pass a in-tray or e-tray exercise?
 Don’t worry we’ve got you covered!
-Assessment-Training.com offers realistic test simulations developed by psychologists with years of experience designing tests for large publishers such as CEB/Gartner, Talent Q, Saville Consulting, Kenexa (IBM) and Thomas International.
+Assessment-Training.com offers realistic test simulations developed by psychologists with years of experience designing tests for large publishers such as CEB/Gartner, Talent Q, Saville Assessment, Kenexa (IBM) and Thomas International.

 Ability tests are a typical part of the selection process, or for development within the workplace.
 In-Tray and E-Tray exercises are one of the most commonly used aptitude tests that come up during a job application.
 In-Tray and E-Tray exercises are standardized psychometric assessment tests that provide the employing organization with information about a candidate’s general ability to manage and respond to a series of different tasks, to negotiate conflicting demands and analyze different priorities.